Adolescent & Teenage Counselling Singapore

 When School Complaints Start and Home Feels Like a Battlefield

 It can happen suddenly: a call from the school, a teacher’s note, or a message about slipping grades, attitude changes, or disruptive behaviour.
-The once cheerful child now seems defiant, withdrawn, or “always on edge.”
+The once cheerful child now seems defiant, withdrawn, or always on edge.
 Sibling rivalry flares up, tempers rise, and the home that once rang with laughter begins to feel tense and unfamiliar.

 Parents often wonder, “Where have my sweet, smiling children gone?
 Who are these strangers in their place, and have I failed them somehow?”

 At Listening Ear Counselling & Consultancy Pte.
-Ltd., our adolescent and teenage counselling in Singapore supports families through these difficult transitions with compassion and clarity.
-We understand how painful it can be when your teen’s behaviour feels out of control or when a school complaint triggers guilt, fear, or shame.
+Ltd., we provide adolescent and teenage counselling in Singapore for young people aged 12 to 21, supporting families through these transitions with compassion and clarity.
+We understand how painful it feels when your teen’s behaviour seems out of control or when a school complaint triggers guilt, fear, or shame.

 You are not alone.
-These changes are not signs of failure but expressions of distress in a young person’s developing system.
+These changes are not signs of failure but expressions of distress in a young person’s developing emotional system.
 Behind the defiance, sarcasm, or silence, there is often a teen struggling to manage emotions, expectations, and identity.
 Beneath the frustration, there is usually love on both sides that has lost its way in the noise.

 Our counselling process helps families slow down, listen without blame, and rediscover connection.
 Together, we move from “What’s wrong with my child?” to “What’s happening for my child, and what might they be trying to tell me?”